Winnie the Pooh (franchise): More Songs from Pooh Corner

 More Songs from Pooh Corner is a children's music album released in 2000 by Kenny Loggins.
 The follow-up to his 1994 album Return to Pooh Corner, it includes the theme song from the 2000 Disney animated film The Tigger Movie, "Your Heart Will Lead You Home", which he also performed for that film's soundtrack, as well as several classic film songs and duets with Olivia Newton-John and Alison Krauss.

 Magazine

 Winnie the Pooh Magazine sold 1.35 million copies in Disney's fiscal year 2008 via 35 editions.

-Return to the Hundred Acre Wood

-Return to the Hundred Acre Wood is a Winnie-the-Pooh novel published on 5 October 2009.
-Written by David Benedictus and illustrated by Mark Burgess, it was the first such book since 1928 and introduced the character Lottie the Otter.

-In the mid-1990s, after completing an audio adaptation of Milne's Winnie-the-Pooh stories, Benedictus wrote two Pooh short stories of his own and submitted them to the trustees of the Milne estate.
-The trustees replied that they were unable to publish the stories because "Walt Disney owned all the rights."
-However, ten years later, Benedictus was contacted by the trustees, who explained that "the sequel rights had reverted to them" and asked Benedictus to make changes to one of the short stories and to submit some more.
-This collection of stories was published as Return to the Hundred Acre Wood.

 Musical adaptation

-In May 2021, Disney Theatrical Productions announced that the Winnie the Pooh franchise would be adapted for a run on Broadway at the Theatre Row Building, starting October 21 of that year.
+Disney Theatrical Productions adapted Winnie the Pooh franchise for a run on Broadway at the Theatre Row Building, starting on October 21, 2021.